 3. Summer Studies

 - Walking with Women of the New Testament Study Guide- This is the Journal.
-I recommend using it, the scriptures, and her book, Walking with Women of the New Testament.
+I recommend using it, the scriptures, and her book, Walking with Women of the New Testament together.

 4. Writing Station

-Cut out some comics, order some photo prints, write some journal prompts and put them in a jar.
+Cut out some comics, order some photo prints, write some journal prompts (my Book of Mormon Discussions are great for this!) and put them in a jar.
 Set up a table with all the supplies and let people come as they want.
 Write letters to Grandma and Grandpa, journal about the week's fun, go down memory lane with some old photos.
 Remember to put out some stickers, stamps, and other fun things to get creative.
 Encourage your children to keep a journal or make something to cheer another up.
 This open invite table works really well with an art theme too.

 Coloring is all the rage these days.
 I'm a huge fan of Usborne Books.
 I bought several coloring and sticker books at Christmas and we LOVE them.
 I recommend their Big Books of Drawing Doodling and Coloring for the most variety that will please everyone (even you).
 My 3 and 5 year old boys love the robots and snake pages while my 10 year old loves the more complicated coloring pages.
 I also highly recommend their 200 Paper Planes to Fold and Fly.
 That's a whole week of fun right there.